catalystneuro/neuroconv/docs/developer_guide/aws_batch_deployment.rst

 Step 1: Transfer data to Elastic File System (EFS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The nice thing about using EFS is that we are only ever billed for our literal amount of disk storage over time, and do not need to specify a particular fixed allocation or scaling stategy.
+The nice thing about using EFS is that we are only ever billed for our literal amount of disk storage over time, and do not need to specify a particular fixed allocation or scaling strategy.

 It is also relatively easy to mount across multiple AWS Batch jobs simultaneously.